-The control automatically generates a two-level certificate chain (Chain of Trust) for the server.
+The control automatically generates a two-level certificate chain referred to as the Chain of Trust for the server.
 This certificate chain consists of a self-signed root certificate (including a revocation list) and a certificate for the server that is created on the basis of the root certificate.

-The client certificate must be added on the Trusted tab.
+The client certificate must be added on the Trusted tab of the PKI Admin function.

-All other certificates should be added on the Issuers tab for verification of the entire certificate chain.
+All other certificates should be added on the Issuers tab of the PKI Admin function for verification of the entire certificate chain.